Real AlphaBeta-Geometries

 Writing $[X_i,X_j] =: \Phi^k_{ij}X_k$, one computes: $[X_1,X_2] = 0$, $[X_1,X_3] = (a_v/2)X_2 + (c_v/2)X_1 = (c_v/2)X_1$, $[X_2,X_3] = (a_u/2)X_2 + (c_u/2)X_1$.
 Hence, the only nonzero $\Phi^k_{ij}$ are

 With $\phi_1 = \phi_2 = 0$ and $\phi_3 = c_v/2$, the integrability conditions for $X_if = \phi_i$, $i=$1--3, are $X_i\phi_j - X_j\phi_i = \Phi^k_{ij}\phi_k$.
-The non vacuous conditions are: $X_1\phi_3 - X_3\phi_1 = \Phi^k_{13}\phi_k$, i.e., $(c_{vv}/2) = 0$; $X_2\phi_3 - X_3\phi_2 = \Phi^k_{23}\phi_k$, i.e., $(c_{12}/2) = 0$.
+The non vacuous conditions are: $X_1\phi_3 - X_3\phi_1 = \Phi^k_{13}\phi_k$, i.e., $(c_{vv}/2) = 0$; $X_2\phi_3 - X_3\phi_2 = \Phi^k_{23}\phi_k$, i.e., $(c_{vu}/2) = 0$.
 Thus, the integrability conditions for (3.2), in these Walker coordinates, are

-As $a_v = 0$ already, from Law \& Matsushita (2008a), (2.25), $[\lambda^A] = [\beta^A]$ is a multiple WPS iff $c_{vv} = 0$.
+As $a_v = 0$ already, from Law \& Matsushita (2008), (2.25), $[\lambda^A] = [\beta^A]$ is a multiple WPS iff $c_{vv} = 0$.
 Thus, granted our assumptions, the remaining obstruction to solving (3.2) in terms of the Walker coordinates satisfying (2.10a) is the single condition

+clearly weaker than $c_v = 0$, the condition here for $(U,\Omega^{-2}h,[\pi^{A'}])$ to be two-sided Walker.
 Exactly the same result is obtained utilizing the coordinate form (2.10b).
-The condition (3.4) indicates that the multiplicity of each $[\pi^{A'}]$ and $[\lambda^A]$ as WPSs together with the integrability of $\cal H$ are necessary but not sufficient conditions for $(M,h,[\pi^{A'}],[\lambda^A])$ to be locally conformally two-sided Walker.
+The condition (3.4) indicates that the multiplicity of each of $[\pi^{A'}]$ and $[\lambda^A]$ as WPSs together with the integrability of $\cal H$ are necessary but not sufficient conditions for $(M,h,[\pi^{A'}],[\lambda^A])$ to be locally conformally two-sided Walker.
 A geometric characterization of this obstruction is desirable.
-From Law \& Matsushita (2008a) (2.25), (3.4) is equivalent to
+From Law \& Matsushita (2008) (2.25), (3.4) is equivalent to